pymupdf/PyMuPDF/doc/annot.rst

       :param `d`: a dictionary compatible with the ``info`` property (see below).
 Plausibility checks are kept to a minimum - except all entries must be ``unicode``, ``bytes``, or strings.
 If ``bytes`` values are provided in Python 3, they will be treated as being UTF8 encoded.

       :type `d`: dict

-   .. method:: setLineEnds(start, end)

-      Changes the line ending styles (of annotation types where this makes sense).

-      :param `start`: an integer specifying the line start style.
-See :ref:`Annotation Line Ends` for acceptable values.

-      :type `start`: int

-      :param `end`: an integer specifying the line end style.
-See :ref:`Annotation Line Ends` for acceptable values.

-      :type `end`: int

    .. method:: setRect(rect)